aniass/Product-Categorization-NLP/README.md

-## Project: The text classification of products cosmetics
+## Project: The Document Classification with NLP

+### Multi-Class Text Clasification of make-up cosmetics

 ### General info

-The project concerns the multi-class text classification and analysis of makeup products.
+The project concerns document classification using natural language processing.
+The analysis includes the multi-class text classification and previous analysis of makeup products.

 The dataset comes from http://makeup-api.herokuapp.com/ and has been obtained from my previous project at [Create dataset with API](https://github.com/aniass/Create-dataset-with-API).

-The multi-class text classification has been applied to categorization of the description of makeup products by using python, nltk library and Machine Learning algorithms.
+The multi-class text classification has been applied to categorization of the description of makeup products by using python, NLTK library and Machine Learning algorithms.

+The analysis of makeup products includes data exploration, data aggregation and cleaning data.

 ### Analysis includes: